kennyjoseph/arabspring/readme.md

 -------
 The data, unfortunately, could not be released.
 However, I do provide:

--a sample set of the output in data/rev_2011-01/ from after the Meta-network creation has been completed.
+- a sample set of the output in data/rev_2011-01/ from after the Meta-network creation has been completed.
 This data can be used to run the simulation model.

--the data for table 3 in results_overthrow.csv
+- the data for table 3 in results_overthrow.csv

 The simulation results are not available here due to github's file restriction size, but you can find them at the following link: